21st Mountain Division (India)

-The 21st Infantry Division is a division of the Indian Army raised in 1943.
+The 21st Mountain Division is a division of the Indian Army raised in 1943 during the Second World War.

 History

 The Formation was raised as 21 Indian Infantry Division at Secunderabad on 03 Apr 1943 and subsequently employed under Gen William Slim's 14th Army during 'Reconquest of Burma'.
-The Formation was demobilised on 10 Aug 1944 and re-raised as 21 Infantry Division on 01 Jul 1976, at Rangia.
-In Dec 1987.
-The Formation moved to Tenga as part of forward posture in Kameng Sector and remained there till 1990.
+The Formation was demobilised on 10 Aug 1944 and re-raised as 21 Mountain Division on 01 Jul 1976, at Rangia.
+In Dec 1987, the Formation moved to Tenga as part of forward posture in Kameng Sector and remained there till 1990.